meganz/mpenc_doc/source/protocol.rst

 After a successful change, the now-previous subsession (with membership M') enters a shutdown phase.
-This happens concurrently and independently of other parts of the session, such as messaging in the new subsession or subsequent membership change operations on top of G.
+This happens concurrently and independently of other parts of the session, such as messaging in the new subsession or subsequent membership change operations on top of M.

 .. [#atom] Our first group key agreement implementation did not enforce atomic
     operations.
 This caused major problems when users would leave the channel